 Good Women New Work Award

-Edmonton’s Good Women Dance Society is once again proud to present the Good Women New Work Award at the Expanse Festival.
-Going into its fourth year of programming, this award is intended to provide funding, mentorship and guidance for the development of new work by a local emerging artist, which will be presented at the 2017 Expanse Festival.
+Edmonton’s Good Women Dance Society is once again proud to present the New Work Award at the Expanse Festival.
+Now in its 6th year, this award is intended to provide funding, mentorship and guidance for the development of a new work, created by an emerging artist and presented at the 2019 Expanse Festival.
 The Good Women Dance Society is invested in the advancement and sustainability of the movement arts in Edmonton and as such takes great pride in contributing to the development of dedicated artists.
-Congratulations to the 2016 New Work Award recipient, Aimee Rushton.
-Catch Aimee’s piece, vulnerable and soft and strange and stomping , in the 2017 Expanse Festival’s Alberta Grown Program.
+Congratulations to the 2017 New Work Award winner, Katherine Semchuk.
+Catch Katherine’s piece in the 2018 Expanse Festival’s Coast to Coast Program.

 2016 New Work Award Recipient: